cocotb/cocotb/documentation/source/building.rst

       Use to add additional dependencies to the simulation target.

-.. make:var:: COCOTB_NVC_TRACE

-      Set this to 1 to enable display of VHPI traces when using the NVC VHDL simulator.

-      .. deprecated:: 1.4

-         Replaced by the instructions in :ref:`sim-nvc`.

 .. make:var:: SIM_BUILD

       Use to define a scratch directory for use by the simulator.
 The path is relative to the Makefile location.